cif/Observable/README.md

 Why?
 ==========

 If you want to use Knockout's super convenient bindings but also want to leverage Backbone functionality, this super simple library has your back.
+[View the demo page](http://cif.github.io/Observable/).

 How?
 ==========